toji/webgpu-gltf-case-study/index.md

 The next thing that you'll notice if you start digging into it is that the buffer/attribute properties that we spend so much of the WebGL rendering code setting up aren't defined during the render loop at all in WebGPU.
 Instead, they're set as part of a much larger bundle of state called the `GPURenderPipeline`.

-A `GPURenderPipeline` contains the majority of the state needed for rendering, such as the shaders, vertex layout, culling behavior, blending behavior, etc. The few bits of rendering state that aren't part of the pipeline are things like viewport and scissor rects.
-If you are familiar with an API like WebGL, thinking about all this state as a single monolithic object can be difficult, because you're likely used to being able to configure them all separately with calls like `gl.enable()` and `gl.vertexAttribPointer()`.
+A `GPURenderPipeline` contains the majority of the state needed for rendering, such which shaders to use, how the vertex data is laid out, culling behavior, blending behavior, etc. The few bits of rendering state that aren't part of the pipeline are things like viewport and scissor rects.
+Compared to WebGL, thinking about all this state as a single monolithic object can be difficult.

-Render pipelines are also fairly expensive to create, and can cause hitches if you are creating them while rendering.
-As a result we'll want to build all of our render pipelines at load time.
-And since glTF doesn't offer any guarantees about the structure or order of it's attribute data, which is part of the render pipeline state, we'll start by creating a pipeline that matches the requirements for each `primitive` in file.
+Render pipelines are also fairly expensive to create, and can cause hitches if you create them while rendering.
+As a result we'll want to build all of our render pipelines at the point we load our model, rather than during the main render loop when it will cause the most visible stutters.

+As a final challenge, glTF doesn't offer any guarantees about the structure or order of it's attribute data, which is part of the render pipeline state.
+As such it can be difficult to know what pipelines are needed for the file.
+Because of this uncertainty, it's not unusual to start out by creating a new pipeline for each `primitive` in file.

 ```js
 // A naive first pass at defining glTF geometry layout for WebGPU